 To accept or decline your financial aid,

-- Navigate to the Financials page and view financial award offer
+- Navigate to the Financials page and view the financial award offer

 - To take action on the displayed financial aid select one of the following: